Since the home you moved into likely fits into your lifestyle and has some of your desired amenities, the next step is to make it your own.

 Movers will offer to place your furniture where needed, and moving heavy pieces may be difficult to do on your own.
 The most prepared homeowners will have already taken measurements and compared them to the new home's floor plan, so movers can place them in the right spot.

 While you may already be aware of a home's safety features, it's important to make sure the locks have been replaced, as previous homeowners or friends and family members may have additional keys.
 You should also replace gate, garage and security system codes with your own for optimal safety.
 Don't forget to replace batteries in carbon monoxide and smoke detectors.

 Make Improvements Required

-Some neighbors may be very welcoming and approach you first, but you should make it a point to introduce yourself when getting settled into your new house.
-This can make run-ins less awkward, and being on good terms with neighbors is great if you’re new to the area and in need of advice or direction.
+Some neighbours may be very welcoming and approach you first, but you should make it a point to introduce yourself when getting settled into your new house.
+This can make run-ins less awkward, and being on good terms with neighbours is great if you're new to the area and in need of advice or direction.

 Unpack and relax